 Listening Books has a page with links to external websites.
 These links are being provided for convenience and for informational purposes only; they do not constitute an endorsement or an approval by Listening Books of any of the products, services or opinions of the corporation, organisation or individual.
 Listening Books bears no responsibility for the accuracy, legality or content of the external site or for that of existing and subsequent links.
 This privacy statement does not cover the information and data collection practices of those websites.

 Listening Books will not pass on any personal information to any third party for marketing purposes.
 Listening Books uses third parties to enable us to carry out our services, some of these third parties may at times have access to small parts of data for the purpose of completing tasks and providing services to you on our behalf.
+Anonymised information (year of birth, print impairment type and outward postcode i.e. the first part) may be reported to our funders.
 Listening Books has safeguards in place ensuring that any third party with access to your data keep that information secure and do not to use it for their own direct marketing purposes.

 Please be reassured we will not release your data to any third parties outside the Listening Books network unless you have requested us to do so, or we are required to do so by law, for example a court order for the purposes of prevention of fraud or other crime.